makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

   demographic variability, and are made in primarily one language –that has mostly been English so far
-  * Predominance of one language in the corpora limits usability of the database for cross-lingual, cross-cultural study of emotion recognition.
+  * Predominance of one language in the corpora limits usability of the database for cross-lingual, cross-cultural study of emotion recognition
-* Table 1 presents a summarized overview of the surveyed databases containing dyadic interactions.
+* Table 1 presents a summarized overview of the surveyed databases containing dyadic interactions